Rocket fired from Gaza destroys house in southern Israel

 Breaking News Emails

-TEL AVIV — A long-range rocket fired from the Gaza Strip in the early hours of Wednesday landed in the largest city in southern Israel, destroying part of a house.
+TEL AVIV — A long-range rocket fired from the Gaza Strip early Wednesday landed in the largest city in southern Israel, destroying part of a house.
 It was the first rocket to hit Beersheba, a city of 200,000, since 2014.

 Another rocket fired from Gaza landed in the sea near Tel Aviv — Israel's largest city.

-The firing of more advanced rockets was an escalation to the ongoing conflict between militants in the blockaded Palestinian enclave and Israel.
+The firing of more advanced rockets was an escalation in the ongoing conflict between militants in the blockaded Palestinian enclave and Israel.
+Israel said that Hamas has fired more than 350 rockets into Israel over the last six months.

 In response to Wednesday’s attack the Israeli military said that it struck more than 20 military targets throughout the Gaza Strip, including what it described as a tunnel, Hamas facilities and a manufacturing facility.
 It also closed the two border crossings between Gaza and Israel and reduced Gazan’s fishing space to three nautical miles.